jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ### Fill the Structure
 Now need to try if the structure you created is feasible.
-Go through your data and sort it into the themes—be it actual insights or just stated commonalities – you came up with, or just move the data into proximity to similar data.
+Go through your data and sort it into the themes—be it actual insights or just stated commonalities—you came up with, or just move the data into proximity to similar data.

 The difference to the previous step is that we now focus on involving all the data into the process of generating themes.
 In contrast,